Rikiwastaken/Squarell/README.md

 - Seethrough: Can't walk through but can pull objects on the other side.
 - Floor: Can walk on it.
 - Ice Tiles: If you push an object in a direction or walk in a direction, you'll keep going in that direction until you touch a wall or a tile that isn't ice.
+- One-Way Tiles: Allows movement or pushing of objects in one direction but blocks movement in the opposite direction acts like ice, except the direction is set and does not depend on the input.
 - Locked Door: Alphonse must pick up a key which then can be used a single time to open a locked door.

 ### Interactables